 What do I need?

-For First-time borrowers ONLY, you will also need:
+(2) For first-time borrowers, you will also need:

 What am I acknowledging?